 How many treatments will I need?

 This is a very common question.
 Unfortunately, there is no set answer.
+However, acupuncture is NOT a quick fix.
 Since acupuncture considers the imbalances of the WHOLE body and each person is different, results are not standard.
 Generally speaking, chronic conditions will take longer for results and acute conditions can typically be resolved quicker.
 Acupuncture has a cumulative effect.
 The more frequently you receive treatment, the faster things will change.
 Typically people notice some change following the first treatment but a series of 8-10 treatments is recommended before deciding whether or not to continue with treatment.

 What conditions does acupuncture treat?